sawrus/ads/README.md

  * OOB support to work in SSL mode
  * Ability to Extend and change statistics data via env variables (inflight changes)
  * Ability to upload files with any format (power on cache mode for html files)
- * If cached html file was changed ie size was changed then this file will be put in NoSQL cache server for calculate and store statistics data.
+ * If cached html file was changed ie size was changed then this file will be put in NoSQL cache# Quick Start

-# Quick Start

  The typical 'Hello World" example code is: